 Except, that’s completely wrong.
-Whether it should be or not is a different discussion for a different day (although I’m sure you can figure out on which side of that argument I fall), but regardless of how you or they feel, an ISP has no obligation to accept your email.
+Whether it should be or not is a different discussion for a different day (although we’re sure you can figure out on which side of that argument we fall), but regardless of how you or we or they feel, an ISP has no obligation to accept your email.
+Period.
+In fact, in the United States our Federal anti-spam law, CAN-SPAM, specifically exempts ISPs from any liability for refusing to accept and deliver email, of any sort, whether from you, or us, or heck, the President of the United States.
+In fact, an ISP (by which we include inbox providers) can refuse your or anybody else’s email for any reason.
+In fact, they don’t even have to have a reason!
+It’s right there in CAN-SPAM.

 Now, all that said, the ISPs aren’t on power trips, and they don’t just discard email willy nilly.

-No, the ISPs answer to an even higher authority – their users.
-In fact, in the vast majority of cases, when an ISP junkfolders or discards an email as ‘spam’, it’s because their users are telling them that it’s spam.
-Conversely, if ISPs don’t deliver email that their users want, their users will vote with their feet, and the ISP may find itself out of business.
+No, the ISPs answer to an even higher authority, their users.
+In fact, in the vast majority of cases, when an ISP junk folders or discards an email as ‘spam’, it’s because their users are telling them that it’s spam.
+Conversely, if ISPs don’t deliver email that their users actually want, their users will vote with their feet, and the ISP may find itself out of business.

 So what’s the lesson here?

-The lesson here is that ISPs want and need to deliver wanted email.
-But they don’t have a duty to deliver your email just because – and most especially if their users are hitting “this is spam” on your email.
+The lesson here is that ISPs want and need to deliver email that their users want.
+But they don’t have a duty to deliver your email just because you think that their users may want it, and most especially if their users are telling them that they don’t want it by hitting “this is spam” on your email, or even if they are just leaving it unopened in their inbox, or deleting it unopened.

-It’s up to you to show the ISPs that your email isn’t spam – either on your own, or with the help of a service like ours.
+It’s your job to show the inbox providers and other ISPs that your email is wanted, and isn’t spam, whether you do that on your own, or with the help of a service like ours.

 No responses yet